makrai/notes/cummins18-speech-health.md

   * notable effects on speech.
 Indeed, speech affected by sleepiness has been
   * impaired speech planning such as flattened prosody; effects include reduced intelligibility and tense and breathy qualities <~ irregular vocal fold actions [59]
-* The challenge dataset was the Sleepy Language Corpus (cf. Table 2).
-The
+* The challenge dataset was the Sleepy Language Corpus (Table 2)
-  * 4368 dimensional acoustic feature representation, and was used in conjunction with Synthetic Minority Oversampling Technique (SMOTE) resampling [60], to account for class imbalances and a SVM to set a 2-class, ‘not-sleepy’ and ‘sleepy’, development set UAR of 67.3% and test set UAR of 70.3% [6].
+  * 4368 dimensional acoustic feature representation, and was used in conjunction with Synthetic Minority Oversampling Technique (SMOTE) resampling [60], to account for class imbalances and a SVM to set a 2-class, ‘not-sleepy’ and ‘sleepy’,
+    * development set UAR of 67.3% and test set UAR of 70.3% [6]
-* deep learning technologies arguably did not begin to replace GMMs and HMMs as SOTA classification techniques in speech processing tasks until 2012 [61] none of the challenge entrants were based on deep, or for that matter shallow, neural networks.
+* GMMs & HMMs were SOTA classification techniques in speech proc until 2012 [61]
+  * none of the challenge entrants were based on deep, or for that matter shallow, neural networks.
 Indeed, the
   * winner of the sleepiness sub challenge used a MFCC based on a GMM-Universal Background Model-Maximum a Posteriori (UBM-MAP) supervector approach utilised in a 3-state left-to-right HMMs, with the resulting supervectors